menu

 Lone Rock is a tiny village located in the state of Wisconsin.
 With a population of 827 people and just one neighborhood, Lone Rock is the 401st largest community in Wisconsin.

-When you are in Lone Rock, you'll notice that it is more blue-collar than most other communities in America.
-39.46% of Lone Rock’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Lone Rock is generally considered to be a blue-collar town.
+39.46% of the Lone Rock workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lone Rock is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lone Rock who work in office and administrative support (11.44%), healthcare suport services (9.64%), and food service (7.85%).

-Lone Rock’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Lone Rock’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One downside of living in Lone Rock is that it can take a long time to commute to work.
 In Lone Rock, the average commute to work is 31.24 minutes, which is quite a bit higher than the national average.

-As is often the case in a small village, Lone Rock doesn't have a public transportation system that people use for their commute.
+Lone Rock is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Lone Rock in 2022 was $28,288, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,152 for a family of four.
 However, Lone Rock contains both very wealthy and poor people as well.